CivicActions/guidebook/docs/07-sales-and-marketing/civicactions-marketing.md

 - Social media such as [Twitter](https://twitter.com/civicactions), [Facebook](https://www.facebook.com/CivicActions/), and [LinkedIn](https://www.linkedin.com/company/civicactions/)
 - Cultivating opportunities to appear in [press and news](https://civicactions.com/press)

 **Strategy and OKRs**
 Marketing is using [Objectives and Key Results (OKRs)](https://www.whatmatters.com/faqs/do-i-need-okrs-goals/) to set and track measurable goals.
 View [Marketing OKRs here](https://drive.google.com/drive/folders/1bd0_pxo2fBOEOQpj1UU8cXPdLul5o_3-).

 **Marketing-related Slack channels**
 We welcome everyone at CivicActions to be part of the conversation about how to best reach our audiences with valuable content and ideas.
-Here are some Slack channels you can drop into for marketing related discussions.
+Here are some Slack channels you can drop into for marketing related discussions:

-#marketing
+marketing
 _Discussion on marketing strategy, OKRs, initiatives, press, and general marketing inquirires or ideas_

-#brand
+brand
 _Brand-related assets, projects, resources, questions (logos, colors, styles, templates, letterhead...)_

-#content
+content
-\*Discuss and collaborate on any content-related initiatives like blog posts, articles, collateral, etc.
+_Discuss and collaborate on any content-related initiatives like blog posts, articles, collateral, etc._

-#events
+events
-\*General discussion, planning, and questions about events we may attend or sponsor.
-There are also channels specific to core events like #event-drupal-govcon, #event-cfa-summit, etc.
+_General discussion, planning, and questions about events we may attend or sponsor.
+There are also channels specific to core events like #event-drupal-govcon, #event-cfa-summit, etc._

-#marketing-homesite
+civicactions-homesite
-\*Discussion, feedback, ideas, and project management for civicactions.com.
-You can also use this channel to request an update to any homesite content, such as your staff profile.
+_Discussion, feedback, ideas, and project management for civicactions.com.
+You can also use this channel to request an update to any homesite content, such as your staff profile._

 ## Templates, logo, and branded collateral